 One question remains: how do you know whether the sequence will play the last step when you're in Random or Walk mode?
 This is sometimes important to know; for instance, when at the end of a sequence you want to start another sequence with the Wait Load (Wait to Load) function activated.
 It's the number of steps - defined by Lst Step - that determines this.

 5.3.1.5.
-Scales, Chords and the Sequencer
+Transposing a Sequence